mjawwad19/MKS21X-FinalProject/README.md

 1/7/2019
 - Added sub method for polynomial and cleaned up monomial's toString (added helpers) to avoid showing 1 as a coefficient or a degree.
 (Jawwad)
 - Got four function operations to work in calculator class.
 (Peihua)
+- Added round [helper] method that rounds a fraction to nearest int, and with the aid of another helper, *we can now graph any equation!* (Jawwad)